xuepro/xuepro.github.io/_posts/2018-05-24-Q Learning 算法的C++实现.md

 I used a simple text file (called "sarn.txt" in the code) to store state-transit information which tells us which action we can take and what reward we get and next state we can go uopn taking the action from the state.

-you can make similar text file to store the transit information of your problem.
+you can make similar text file to store state-transit information of your problem.

 ```
 dead goal states